zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver11.md

       3. The pseudo-section response has an OPT record with version set to 0.
       4. There is no "OPTION-CODE" present in the response.

+5. If the "Unknown Option Code" set is non-empty, then output *[NS11_UNKNOWN_OPTION_CODE]* with the name servers IP addresses from the set.

 ## Outcome(s)

 The outcome of this Test Case is "fail" if there is at least one message